IyesGames/iyes_loopless/README.md

 ```

 It is highly recommended that all your condition systems only access data
 immutably.
-Avoid mutable access or locals in condition systems, unless are
+Avoid mutable access or locals in condition systems, unless you are
 really sure about what you are doing.
 If you add the same condition to many
 systems, it *will run with each one*.